 Find the Right Care Choice

-This website was developed to give you the information you need to make the best choice for you.
+My Care, My Choice was developed to give you the information you need to make the best choice for you.

 Here’s how it works:

 - Answer questions about your health care needs and wants.
 There is a lot to consider on how to get your care, and what help you might need.
 We’ll walk you through it!

 - Learn about the coverage choices that fit your needs.
 Based on your answers, we’ll show you what's available.

 While exploring your Medicare and Medi-Cal care choices, please remember:

 - All choices allow you to keep your MedicareThe federal program that provides health care benefits for people age 65 years and older as well as people of any age with certain disabilities or diseases.